 In the past few decades, researchers have gained interest in understanding the health impact of drinking coffee and whether drinking Coffee rich in caffeine can contribute to anti-cancer activities.
 Most of the observational studies mostly found it to be not harmful.

-Coffee for Colorectal Cancer
+Coffee for Colorectal/Colon Cancer

 Colorectal cancer is the third most commonly occurring cancer in men and the second most commonly occurring cancer in women (World Cancer Research Fund).
 1 in 23 men and 1 in 25 women are considered to be at risk of developing colorectal cancer (American Cancer Society).
-According to the National Cancer Institute, there will be 1,47,950 newly diagnosed colorectal cancer cases in the United States in 2020, including 104,610 colon cancer and 43,340 rectal cancer cases.
+According to the incidence rate stats from the National Cancer Institute, there will be 1,47,950 newly diagnosed colorectal cancer cases in the United States in 2020, including 104,610 colon cancer and 43,340 rectal cancer cases.
 (Rebecca L Siegel et al, CA Cancer J Clin., 2020) Additionally, the incidence of colon cancer has also increased by 2% each year in the younger group aged below 55 years which may be attributed to lesser routine screening in this group owing to lack of symptoms, unhealthy lifestyle and intake of high fat, low fiber foods.
 Several experimental and observational studies also suggest a link between dietary and lifestyle factors and the incidence and mortality of colon cancers.

 Drinking Coffee Improves Survival in Colorectal Cancer Patients